thomaswsu/trademark-backend/README.md

 ```

 Delete an order by id:

+> This does not completely delete the order from the database, just cancels the order and relays that to the broker

 To get a specific order by id:
 ```bash
 curl --location --request DELETE 'http://127.0.0.1:8000/api/order/<order-id>' \